How Much Does Garage Door Replacement Cost?

 Sectional

 The most popular garage door style is sectional.
 It is reliable and requires minimal space.
 It’s constructed with four to six hinged panels that allow the door to roll on a wide track to the top of the garage.
 They usually come with rubber seals on the edges to help with energy efficiency.
-Sectional garage doors typically cost between $750 and $2,500.
+Sectional garage doors typically cost between $500 and $1,800.
+A repair person can install garage door replacement panels if any sections become damaged.

 Garage Door Replacement Cost Questions to Ask